home-assistant/home-assistant.io/source/_integrations/water_heater.mqtt.markdown

   type: string
   default: None
 initial:
   description: Set the initial target temperature.
+The default value depends on the temperature unit, and will be 43.3°C or 110°F.
   required: false
   type: integer
-  default: 43.3
 icon:
   description: "[Icon](/docs/configuration/customizing-devices/#icon) for the entity."
   required: false